 Tap water should have any chlorine or chloramines (added during the water treatment process) removed using commercially available solutions.
 Never use distilled water and make sure the pH of the water remains between 6.5 and 7.5 (neutral).

 In the wild, axolotls feed on snails, worms, crustaceans, small fish, and small amphibians.
-In captivity, they can be fed a variety of brine shrimp, small strips of beef or liver, earthworms (wild caught worms can carry parasites), bloodworms, tubifex worms (often fed to fish), other frozen fish foods, or commercial fish pellets (e.g., salmon or trout pellets).
+In captivity, they can be fed a variety of brine shrimp, small strips of beef or liver, earthworms (though wild caught worms can carry parasites), bloodworms, tubifex worms (often fed to fish), other frozen fish foods, or commercial fish pellets such as salmon or trout pellets.
 Pellets can also be purchased directly from the University of Kentucky where they breed and distribute axolotls to laboratories and classrooms through their Ambystoma Genetic Stock Center.
 Uneaten food should be cleaned from the tank daily to help keep the tank clean.

 Under some circumstances, the axolotl can undergo metamorphosis into a terrestrial from, although this can be stressful on the animal and is not commonly seen.
 The conditions under which this would happen naturally is poorly understood, but we know that the metamorphosis can be induced using changes in water characteristics, or by supplementing the axolotl with certain proportions of thyroid hormone.
 Of course, the terrestrial form of the axolotl has a completely different set of care requirements.
 Trying to induce metamorphosis is not recommended, as this can place undue stress on an axolotl, and can significantly shorten its lifespan.

 Axolotls often eat gravel or part of their substrate and are commonly prone to gastrointestinal obstruction and foreign body ingestion.
 Bowel obstructions are a common cause of death and gravel and other objects in the tank should be carefully sized.